corsairmarks/leader_trait_randomisation_enhancement/mod/README.md

 * [Leader Traits: All Eligible Species Traits](https://steamcommunity.com/sharedfiles/filedetails/?id=2499031295) will ensure your leaders get all their species-based traits when being assimilated (such as Psionic or Erudite)
 * [Leader Traits: Scientist AI Assistant Upgrader](https://steamcommunity.com/sharedfiles/filedetails/?id=2498166286) will help your scientists upgrade to "Sapient AI Assistants" from "Custom AI Assistants" when you discover the right technology
 * [Retain Leaders from Integrated Subjects](https://steamcommunity.com/sharedfiles/filedetails/?id=2553818684) will let you choose whether you would like to keep leaders from integrated subjects or conquered/infiltrated primitives

-### When to Install

-This mod can be safely added to or removed from your savegame after the game has started.
-It is implemented through events, effects, and triggers without adding or removing gameplay objects.
-If you remove it, you will keep any leaders and their existing traits, but further leaders and leader level-ups will use the default code.
-Back up your savegame before trying to remove a mod.

 ## Known Issues